pudly/schmopera-hugo/content/articles/the-invictus-games-come-to-the-rba.md

 date = "2017-09-28T19:32:00-04:00"
 lastmod = "2017-10-01T09:04:00-04:00"
 publishDate = "2017-09-29T12:26:00-04:00"
-short_description = "When packed together into a single recital, it's always interesting to hear how different composers write the sounds of war.
-Kurt Weill writes the literal sounds of drums in his \"Beat!
+short_description = "When packed together into a single recital, it&#039;s always interesting to hear how different composers write the sounds of war.
+Kurt Weill writes the literal sounds of drums in his &quot;Beat!
 Beat!
-Drums!\", and Charles Ives capitalizes on the sounds of grossly happy Americana (propaganda, really) in \"He is there!\" Dominic Argento's \"War (June, 1940)\" gives a disorienting, broken image of combat that sounds in stark contrast to the more familiar sounds of war-themed songs, the nostalgia and longing of Gerald Finzi and George Butterworth." slug = "the-invictus-games-come-to-the-rba" title = "The Invictus Games come to the RBA"
+Drums!&quot;, and Charles Ives capitalizes on the sounds of grossly happy Americana (propaganda, really) in &quot;He is there!&quot; Dominic Argento&#039;s &quot;War (June, 1940)&quot; gives a disorienting, broken image of combat that sounds in stark contrast to the more familiar sounds of war-themed songs, the nostalgia and longing of Gerald Finzi and George Butterworth." slug = "the-invictus-games-come-to-the-rba" title = "The Invictus Games come to the RBA"
 +++